joelclermont/kendo-docs/howto/use-the-datasource-component.md

 ### Server Grouping

-Server grouping is great for large datasets.
-Be sure to set the `schema` and `group` properties as necessary ([fiddle](http://jsfiddle.net/ryan_nauman/B273E/0)).
+Server grouping is an excellent option for large datasets.
+Be sure to set the `schema` and `group` properties as necessary.
 This example is with local data but the data returned by a `transport` will be evaluated the same.

 Data: